ArpitaGuin/Employee-Management-System/README.md

 # Employee Management System

 This repository consists of Java Program for Employee Management System.
-In this repository I have created a TUI program for Employee Management System which consists of 4 different operations.
+In this repository, a TUI program has been created for Employee Management System which consists of 4 different operations.

 (1) Adding User